chrtsolkas/HAR-Models/QualitativeActivityRecognitionReport.md

 ```
 ## Building a Model

-We will build a random forest model as our predictor.
+We will build a random forest model as our prediction model.
+The idea of using random forests came from the authors of the paper [*Qualitative Activity Recognition of Weight Lifting Exercises*](http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf) from which the data sets for this project were obtained.

 We will use the caret package for training with 10 fold repeated cross validation with 3 repeats (this approximately runs for a half an hour on an Intel i5 processor).
 We use a train control object for this process.
+This processes will lead to an unbiased model because of k-fold cross validation.
+We use 3 repeats to avoid over-fitting.

-For model tuning we use only one value for the mtry hyperparameter which controls the number of variables available for splitting at each tree node.
-In a separate experiment (it took around 5 hours to run) we used a grid search for the values 5 up to 15 for mtry and we found that the value 9 yields the best model.
+For model tuning we have the hyperparameter 'mtry' which controls the number of variables available for splitting at each tree node.
+In a separate experiment (it took around 5 hours to run) we used a grid search for the values 5 up to 15 for 'mtry' and we found that the value 9 yields the best model.
 Thus we use this value for tuning the hyperparameter mtry.
-For the number of trees to try we left the default 500.
+For the number of trees to try we left the default value of 500.
 For the training we use the metric of the accuracy of the model and the method is 'rf' which stands for random forest.
 We use all the variables as predictors (52 predictors) in our model.

 ```